Self-gravitating splitting thin shells: Stability of a two-component hypersurface against separation of the constituents

 We now can see that, as a consequence of the continuity of $R(\tau)$ and it first derivative, the stability condition turns out to be simply

 Taking into account (\ref{accelsplit1}) and (\ref{Israelndima}) for each splitting shell, this inequality takes the form

 which is independent of the signs of $\partial r/\partial \eta|_{int}$ and $\partial r/\partial \eta|_{II}$.
 It is remarkable that {\it in all the three cases $A$, $B$ and $C$, the stability condition takes the form (\ref{instability1})}.
 As a first result, we note that this condition implies that \textit{if both fluids are identical ($\alpha_2=\alpha_1=\alpha$) and $\alpha >-(n-1)/2n$, then the shell is always stable}.
 A somehow unexpected result is that if we have two identical fluids with $\alpha<-(n-1)/2n$, then the system is unstable.
 That would mean that if the matter content of a shell satisfies the latter inequality and it makes sense to separate the stress-energy tensor into two non-interacting equal-alpha parts, then such a shell would always be unstable.
-We also note that if both $\alpha_i \geq 0$ (which is the case for matter made of particles), then there is instability only if $\alpha_2$ is large enough in comparison to $\alpha_1$.
-In the next subsections we particularize the stability analysis for some specific matter models.